 Businesses will need to apply online through the Southampton City Council website – to apply go here.

 Please note there are two different types of applications, a Pavement Licence and Tables and Chair consent.
-Essential the Pavement Licence was introduced last year (2020) to make it easier for businesses to create outdoor dining spaces, however, you can still apple for Tables and Chairs consent here.
+Essentially the Pavement Licence was introduced last year (2020) to make it easier for businesses to create outdoor dining spaces, however, you can still apple for Tables and Chairs consent here.
 You can view the differences on the council’s website here.

 – Impact on street lighting assets